sudoankit/sudoankit.github.io/_posts/2018-01-01-allure-of-academia.md

 <hr>

-As you might have guessed, the first paper is going to be `Distinctive Image Features from Scale-Invariant Keypoints, 2004`, (SIFT), a highly cited (40k+) milestone papers in the world of computer vision by Prof. David Lowe.
+As you might have guessed, the first paper is going to be `Distinctive Image Features from Scale-Invariant Keypoints, 2004`, (SIFT), a highly cited (40k+) milestone papers in computer vision by Prof. David Lowe.

-The webpage would go online by the final week of January, hopefully. <font color="blue">You will find the link below at the left of the main page.</font> As I peer review each post with my Professor, friends and try to be error-free, there still might be something overlooked or not properly explained.
+The webpage would go online by the final week of February, hopefully. <font color="blue">You will find the link below at the left of the main page.</font> As I peer review each post with my Professor, friends and try to be error-free, there still might be something overlooked or not properly explained.
 I do apologize and hope the community would correct them for the love of science!

 So yep, that's it!
 I hope you would enjoy reading as much as I have explaining and writing down!